 - Drug Recognition Experts: The department has officers that are specially trained in the detection and identification of narcotics impaired driving.
 They assist in identifying the types of substances that an impaired driver may have introduced into their body.
 They also testify to the driver's ability to operate a motor vehicle under the influence of the identified narcotics.

 - Crime Scene Investigators: Each patrol shift has officers that have received specialized training directly related to crime scene processing.
 The officers utilize advanced scene processing and photography training to recover and document evidence at crime scenes.
 The officers are trained in recovering DNA, latent fingerprints, tool marks, hair, fiber, and serology (serums: blood or other bodily fluids) evidence.

 - Crimestoppers: An anonymous system that allows citizens to report illegal activity to the police department and receive monetary rewards, depending on the type of information that is provided and its usefulness in solving criminal activity.
-Campus Crimestoppers is for students who wish to provide information regarding criminal or suspicious activity.
-Call Crimestoppers and Campus Crimestoppers at (336) 229-7100.
+They recently introduced Gunstoppers where residents can report illegal firearms.
+For Crimestoppers and/ or Gunstoppers call (336) 229-7100.

 PATROL DESK:(336) 229-3503

 10:00 a.m. - 2:00 p.m.